17 Best 404 Page Examples to Reclaim Lost Visitors

 …it’ll put people off and they might never come back.

-Now that you know what a 404 error page is and why it matters for your website let’s look at some excellent 404 page examples.
+Now that you know what a 404 error page is and why it matters for your website let’s look at the best 404 page examples.
 With a bit of luck, you’ll get some 404 design inspiration to help create your own custom 404 page.

 11 Best 404 Page Examples from Real Brands

-The following 404 error page examples are taken from real brands online.
-We’ll explain why that particular 404 page design works and offer some tips for how to do it yourself.
+The following 404 error page designs are taken from real brands online.
+We’ll explain why that particular design works and offer some tips for how to do it yourself.

 1. Lego – Friendly 404 Page Design Inspiration